gatling/gatling/src/docs/content/reference/current/core/session/feeder/index.md

 ---
 title: "Feeders"
-description: "Use a feeder to inject dynamic data to your Gatling simulations"
+description: "How to use feeders to inject test data into your virtual users' Session so that they don't all hit the same content and don't wrongfully test your caches."
 lead: "Inject data into your virtual users from an external source, eg a CSV file"
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00